 The second, religious without intellect.

-He did not belive in divine revelation, though he was probably a deist rather than an actual atheist.
+To me, he often feels like a wittier and more self-effacing version of Richard Dawkins.
+Although Al Ma’ari did not believe in divine revelation, he was probably a deist rather than an actual atheist.
+In other words, he may have accepted the existence of God, but did not believe that God intervened in the world.
 Certainly for Al Ma'arri, reason alone should guide human beings.
-He was critical of the self-interested and often corrupt edifice of religion, which he thought was a human-devised activity:
+In particular, he was critical of the self-interested and often corrupt edifice of religion, which he thought was a human-devised activity:

 O fools, awake!
 The rites you sacred hold

 Are but a cheat contrived by men of old,